Lynn Anderson: 1982–1989: Hiatus and comeback

 In 1980, Anderson left Columbia Records after remarrying two years prior.
 Prior to her departure, it was claimed that Columbia intended to promote her as the company's answer to counterparts, Barbara Mandrell and Dolly Parton.
 Instead, Anderson moved to Louisiana with her second husband and raised a family.
 With the exception of an album of re-recordings, she did not record for nearly three years.
-She divorced in 1982 and returned to Nashville, but found it difficult to regain interest in her career.
-However, she began working with former CBS agent Bonnie Garner.
+In 1982, Anderson and Harold Stream divorced.
+She returned to Nashville that same year and began working with former CBS agent Bonnie Garner.
 In 1983, Garner helped her secure a new recording contract with the independent label Permian Records.

 In 1983, she released her 29th studio album, Back, on Permian.
 Writers Mary A. Bufwack and Robert K. Oermann called the album's music "emotional" and "bruised".
 "That's what I felt at the time", Anderson recalled of the album's choice of material.
 Back was her last charting record, peaking at number 61 on the Billboard Top Country Albums list in 1983.
 Two singles were spawned that became major hits.
 The first was "What I Learned from Loving You", a top twenty hit on the Hot Country Songs chart.
 The second was a duet with Gary Morris called "You're Welcome to Tonight".
 It was Anderson's first top ten hit in five years, reaching number nine in 1984.

 In 1986, Permian Records filed for bankruptcy.
 Although the label focused on artist management and production, it dropped all of its major artists, including Anderson.
 During this period Anderson did not release full-length albums, but did record a single for MCA Records.
 Titled "Heart of the Matter," the track did not chart.
 She then signed with Mercury Records in the second half of the decade.
 In 1988, her cover of The Drifters' "Under the Boardwalk" became her highest-charting single in five years, peaking at number 24 on the Billboard country songs chart.
 Her 30th studio album, What She Does Best, was issued on Mercury in 1988.
 The record's title track was also spawned as a single and became a minor hit in 1988.
 The album's third (and final) single, "How Many Hearts", was Anderson's last chart appearance in her career.
 In March 1989, it peaked at number 69 on the Billboard country songs chart.